-Mir equirements Advanced Requirements Requirement is met: yes (🖋 ) or no (💢 ) Findings and Observations Requirement is met: yes (🖋 ) or no (💥 ) Findings and Observations Assessment Climate Change Mitigation For projects with a power density below 5 W/m2, net GHG emissions (gCO2e) of electricity generation have been estimated and independently verified $\checkmark$ Not applicable For projects with a power density below 5 W/m2 and estimated emissions are above 100 gCO2e/kWh, a site-specific assessment of GHG emissions has been undertaken $\checkmark$ Not applicable If a site-specific assessment is required, it incorporates a broad range of scenarios, uncertainties and risks $\checkmark$ With a very high power density of 2,200 W/m , the Sebzor HPP project does not require a site-specific assessment of GHG emissions.
-An assessment of the project's fit with national and/or regional policies and plans on mitigation has been undertaken $\checkmark$ There is only a cursory mention of mitigation implications in the ESIA, but this is not a gap given the negligible direct contribution of the Sebzor project to GHG emissions, and the significant positive contribution through displacing more GHG- intensive sources of energy.
+Minimum Requirements Advanced Requirements Requirement is met: yes (🖋) or no (X) Findings and Observations Requirement is met: yes (🖋) or no (X) Findings and Observations Asses sment Climate Change Mitigation For projects with a power density below 5 W/m2, net GHG emissions (gCO2e) of electricity generation have been estimated and independently verified \checkmark Not applicable For projects with a power density below 5 W/m2 and estimated emissions are above 100 gCO2e/kWh, a site-specific assessment of GHG emissions has been undertaken \checkmark Not applicable If a site-specific assessment is required, it incorporates a broad range of scenarios, uncertainties and risks V With a very high power density of 2,200 W/m 2 , the Sebzor HPP project does not require a site-specific assessment of GHG emissions.
+An assessment of the project's fit with national and/or regional policies and plans on mitigation has been undertaken \checkmark There is only a cursory mention of mitigation implications in the ESIA, but this is not a gap given the negligible direct contribution of the Sebzor project to GHG emissions, and the significant positive contribution through displacing more GHG- intensive sources of energy.
 There has already been a notable reduction in

-Minimum Requirements Advanced Requirements Requirement is met: yes (🖋 ) or no (💢 ) Findings and Observations Requirement is met: yes (✔) or no (╳) Findings and Observations Climate Change Resilience fossil fuel and firewood consumption for heating, and an increase in biomass, since PEC has improved power supply in the region.
-Both the draft feasibility study and the An assessment of the project's resilience to climate change has been undertaken ~ ESIA contain general discussions of potential climate change and resilience of hydropower projects.
-There is no specific application to the project.
+Mir nimum Re equirements Advanced Requirements Requirement is met: yes (🖋) or no (X) Findings and Observations Requirement is met: yes (🖋) or no (💢) Findings and Observations Climate Change Resilience fossil fuel and firewood consumption for heating, and an increase in biomass, since PEC has improved power supply in the region.
+Both the draft feasibility study and the ESIA contain general discussions of potential climate change and resilience of bydronower projects An assessment of the project's resilience to climate change has been undertaken ~ There is no specific application to the project.
 While this is a gap, it is not significant because of the same reasons mentioned under section 11 (why the absence of a hydrological model is not significant).
 Climate models for the central Asian mountain ranges with their extreme topography are particularly difficult to build and provide limited reliable insights.
 In the absence of such downscaled models, it is reasonable for the project to be designed with a high capacity factor and few components (essentially only the weir/spillway) exposed to extreme floods.
 The safety implications of extreme floods and/or geohazards triggered by climate change, are covered in section 4 and are not repeated here.
 Assessment of resilience incorporates sensitivity analysis and project-specific hydrological modelling using recognised climate models × While the project preparation made reasonable estimates regarding water availability at the scheme for power generation, no detailed hydrological model has been developed (see section 11).
 This precludes the integration of climate models to undertake an analysis of sensitivity to climatic change.
 This is a significant gap against advanced requirements.
+The assessment: